EAR SHAPING & EAR LOBE REPAIR PHOENIX

 Planning your procedure

-Ear surgery costs between $4,000 and $6,000 depending on the extent of the procedure.
+Ear surgery costs varies depending on the extent of the procedure.
 These costs may significantly go up in extreme cases.
 Generally, health insurance does not pay for otoplasty.
 In some situations (such as when the surgery is needed due to trauma or a birth defect), health insurance can pay up.

 Dr. Jude LaBarbera performs ear correction surgery at his ultra-modern in-office operating room in Gilbert or Scottsdale Arizona.
 He is supported by a team of highly skilled and licensed staff.